nathanmarz/elephantdb/README.md

 The OutputFormat deserializes the shard and KeyValueDocument using an identical Kryo serialization instance.
 Next step:

-    keyValueUpdater.index(LocalPersistence lp, KeyValueDocument d );
+    keyValueIndexer.index(LocalPersistence lp, KeyValueDocument d );

-The key value updater will unpack the key and value and call
+The key value indexer will unpack the key and value and call

     bdbPersistence.add(k, v);